harryho/vue-crm/README.md

 * The token and user profile is managed by Vue-Persisteddstate.
 * The dashboard uses vue-chartjs to create charts on dashboard.
 * The starter project has integrated progress bar.
+* Fake API is just readonly fake service.
+* CRUD functions for Customer, Order and Product
+* The project is built on TypeScript
 * ~~To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API).~~
-* Fake API is just readonly fake service.
-* CRUD functions for Customer, Order and Product

 ### Live Demo